 Political Communication majors may be approved for internships with advocacy groups, news organizations, congressional offices or public relations and political consulting firms.
 All internships will be for three credits (about 15 hours weekly).

-Students will write a daily or weekly journal of their observations and activities at the internship, read three scholarly books approved by the faculty adviser and write a 10-page paper that combines the internship experience with concepts from the readings.
+The work required to complete the Internship involves not only the hours at the internship site, but a research component as well.
+For example, students could write a daily or weekly journal of their observations and activities at the internship, read three scholarly books approved by the faculty adviser and write a 10-12 page paper that combines the internship experience with concepts from the readings.
+The research component will be discussed and decided on in consultation with the faculty adviser.
 Papers and journals are due on the last day of class.

-Students will meet with the faculty adviser at least twice during the semester to discuss progress in the internship and the final paper.
+Students will meet with the faculty adviser at least twice during the semester to discuss progress with the internship and the final paper.

 GW Knowledge in Action Career Internship Fund

 Made possible through the generous support of alumni and parents, this highly competitive program provides grants ranging from $1,000 to $3,000 to GW undergraduate and graduate students pursuing internships that are necessarily unpaid.
 Necessarily unpaid internships are typically those with non-profit, governmental, educational, and non-governmental organizations that genuinely lack the financial resources to pay salaries or wages to their interns.
 Learn more and apply.